If you are new to the game, let me introduce you to one of the greatest tools in the miles addict’s tool belt.

 This is for the people who were patient and let the application run through the process or called in previously and were told that the decision on the application couldn’t be expedited.
 You probably then received an email or letter stating that you were denied for your credit card.
 Oh, the agony.

 GOOD NEWS: Just because you got denied for a credit card doesn’t mean the bank won’t reconsider.
-If you have been applying for a lot of Chase cards (they have most of the best offers) then you are probably going to be faced with this situation sooner or later.

 I have been able to call and get the denial reversed into an approval on all applications where I have received a denial letter or email.
 All except for one, really.
 Not long ago, Citi couldn’t verify my business address, so by the time I got approved for the Citi AA Business card, the deal had already expired.
 I’m still not over that.
 But that’s another post.